 Having a clear, detailed implementation plan was fundamental to the success we helped generate for one of our clients, the third largest dairy product producer in Europe, after they were acquired by a private equity fund.
 Several steps were taken to turn the company around, which included creating a transformation programme that focused on cost savings, improving working capital and repositioning its procurement and supply chain functions as high value adding operations.

 The end result: over 12% savings on external spend and a 24% reduction in stock was achieved.
 As a private equity-owned business, the project also delivered considerable value for our client’s shareholders.
-(For more details about we helped achieve these results, read the full case study).

 Key pitfalls to watch out for…